Varied Perturbation Theory for the Dispersion Dip in the Two-Dimensional Heisenberg Quantum Antiferromagnet: Results

 In detail, we find $\omega(\pi,0) = 2.2881(1)J$ and $\omega(\pi/2,\pi/2) = 2.3643(2)J$.
 The latter value is very close to the series value $\omega^\text{series}(\pi/2,\pi/2) = 2.385(1)J$ and to the quantum Monte Carlo value $\omega^\text{QMC}(\pi/2,\pi/2) = 2.39J$.
 The former is still by about 5\% too high compared to $\omega^\text{series}(\pi,0) = 2.18(1)J$ and $\omega^\text{QMC}(\pi,0) = 2.16J$.
 So there is still some way to go.

 But to judge the numbers obtained by varied perturbation theory we also compare to the ordinary second order perturbative numbers $\omega^\text{2nd}(\pi,0)=2.3586J$ and $\omega^\text{2nd}(\pi/2,\pi/2)=2.3920J$ and to the third order perturbative numbers $\omega^\text{3rd}(\pi,0)=2.3241(2)J$ and $\omega^\text{3rd}(\pi/2,\pi/2)=2.4007(2)J$.
 Relative to these numbers, the varied perturbative results represent an improvement, in particular in comparison to the plain second order results.
 It must be kept in mind that the varied perturbation theory is based essentially on the same equations as the plain second order results.
+Thus one achieves third order accuracy, see results by Syromyatnikov in Ref.\ \onlinecite{syrom10}, for the effort of the second order calculation.

 These findings show that the variation of perturbative calculations indeed reduces deviations to the exact results.
 In this way, improved results are accessible without resorting to more complex higher order calculations.